johnny9/ESP-Miner/README.md

      - check the BM1397 temperature
      - optimize the hashing frequency and core voltage for max efficiency

-## Hardware Required

-This example can be run on any commonly available ESP32 development board.

 ## Configure the project